rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5-kube-linting.md

 #### SAAP KubeLinter:

-SAAP cluster is shipped with a kube-linting task that uses KubeLinter and Helm to verify the YAML files.
+SAAP cluster is shipped with a `kube-lint` task that uses KubeLinter and Helm to verify the YAML files.
 We will be using this task to integrate KubeLinter in our pipeline.

 Follow the below-mentioned procedure to add KubeLinter to the already deployed main-pr-v1 pipeline.